betable/betable-ios-sdk/README.md

 **Changes**

-* no longer persisting stored access tokens after app deletion.
+* No longer persisting stored access tokens after app deletion.
-* removed the requirement to add an environment
+* Removed the requirement to add an environment
-* added -supportInViewController:onClose: although the website does not currently support it
+* Added -supportInViewController:onClose: although the website does not currently support it
-* added landscape views for all web views except authorize
+* Added landscape views for all web views except authorize

 ## 1.0.0